bsper2/puppet-profile_firewall/README.md

 ## Usage

--Add note about running it twice

 ### Adding firewall rules

-Rules are added through hiera using the hash `profile_firewall::pre`
+Rules are added through hiera using the hash `profile_firewall::pre` and `profile_firewall::post`.
+Rules in `profile_firewall::pre` are applied before rules in `profile_firewall::post`, but the final order of the rules themselves is controlled by the name of the key.
 Keys must start with a 3-digit numer followed by a comment.
 The 3-digit number indicates firewall rule order, lower numbered rules are added before higher numbers.

 Example Rules
 ```